bluemarblepayroll/hashematics/README.md

 objects = graph.rows
 ```

 The variable `objects` will now contain the same data as `rows`.
-This, so far, is not very useful but it sets up base case.
+This, so far, is not very useful but it sets up the base case.

 ### Introduction to Simple Shaping